Reading time: 4 minutes

 How to apply

 You don’t need to apply for a Pensioner Concession Card.
-If you qualify for the Age Pension, you will automatically receive one from the Department of Human Services.
+If you qualify for the Age Pension, you will automatically receive one from Services Australia (formerly the Department of Human Services).
 This card is valid for two years and will be renewed automatically every two years if you’re still receiving the Age Pension.

-You must let the Department know within 14 days if a change in your circumstances could affect your eligibility to continue receiving the Age Pension (and therefore your entitlement for the renewal of a Pensioner Concession Card).
-For example, if your income or assets change.
+You must let Services Australia know within 14 days if a change in your circumstances could affect your eligibility to continue receiving the Age Pension (and therefore your entitlement for renewal of a Pensioner Concession Card).
+For example, an increase in your income or assets could affect your eligibility.

-In addition, if you leave Australia for longer than six weeks, you must also inform the Department and your Age Pensioner Card will be cancelled.
+If you leave Australia for longer than six weeks, you must also inform Services Australia and your Pensioner Concession Card will be cancelled.

 Commonwealth Seniors Health Card